hugo-morvan/PiCluster/README.md

 ## Introduction

 This project aims to build a computer cluster of raspberry pi.
 Is this going to be more powerful than any modern regular computer ?
 No, but the goal is to learn many things during the building process, such as network, containerization, parallel programming, etc...
+The goal is also to make mistakes and learn from them, and to provide a somewhat comprehensive guide for someone who would like to attempt such a project in 2024.

 ### Table of content